Unconditional bound-preserving and energy-dissipating finite-volume schemes for the Cahn-Hilliard equation: Numerical experiments

+In order to verify the second order spatial accuracy of the scheme, we choose $\Dt = \Dx^2$ throughout the test.
+The mesh sizes are given by $\Dx = 3\pi\varepsilon / M$, where $M=2^k$; in one dimension, $2\leq k\leq 8$; in two dimensions, $2\leq k\leq 7$.
+In one dimension, the error of the numerical solution is computed with respect to the exact steady state \eqref{eq:steadystate1D}; in two dimensions, the error is computed between successive numerical solutions as the mesh size is refined.
+The errors as a function of $M$ are shown in \cref{fig:validationOrder}.
+In one dimension, the scheme clearly exhibits second order accuracy; in two dimensions, the second order convergence appears to degenerate very slightly as the mesh becomes finer, likely a consequence of the dimensional splitting.

-\subsubsection{Contact angle in wetting phenomena}
+\subsection{Contact angle in wetting phenomena}

-In this example we analyze wetting phenomena with sessile droplets on a flat solid substrate.
+We continue our journey of numerical experiments with an exploration of wetting phenomena with sessile droplets on a flat solid substrate.
 In this application a fluid-fluid interface moves along the solid substrate, while a contact line is formed at the intersection between the interface and the substrate.
-Of special interest is the contact angle at the three-phase conjunction, which is determined by the wetting properties of the substrate.
+The contact angle at the three-phase conjunction, determined by the wetting properties of the substrate, is of particular interest.

-For this setting the free energy in \eqref{eq:freeenergy} takes into account the wetting effects at the boundary $\partial \Omega$ between the droplet and the substrate \cite{cahn1977critical,lee2011accurate}, with $f_w(\ph)$ contributing to the wall component of the free energy.
-The form of the term $f_w(\ph)$ has received considerable attention in the literature, starting with early works using linear forms for liquid-gas problems \cite{seppecher1996moving}.
-Here we adopt the cubic form suggested in \cite{sibley2013unifying, sibley2013moving,sibley2013contact, aymard2019linear} on the basis that it is the lowest-order polynomial to allow for the minimization of the wall free energy for the bulk densities, while at the same time preventing the formation of boundary layers.
-As noted in the introduction, the basic idea is that the contact line singularity can be removed without any additional physics.
-Details on how exactly this works, together with the associated asymptotic analysis are given in~\cite{sibley2013moving,sibley2013contact}.

-Our choice for $f_w(\ph)$ satisfies \eqref{eq:wallfreeenergy_cubic}, where $\beta$ is the equilibrium contact angle, taken here as constant.
-Analogous modifications of the CH model have been applied in a variety of wetting scenarios including wetting of complex topographical geometries and chemically-heterogeneous substrates, with applications from microfluidic devices \cite{queralt2011pinning} to polymer films \cite{kim2006three} and rheological systems \cite{BOYER2004759}.

-In our first simulations we check that the equilibrium contact angle of sessile droplet on flat substrate obtained with our 2D scheme in Section \ref{sec:2Dscheme} matches with the angle $\beta$ imposed in the wall free-energy term $f_w(\phi,\beta)$.
-This is done for five choices of $\beta$: $\pi/3$, $5\pi/12$, $\pi/2$, $7\pi/12$ and $2\pi/3$.
-We point out that the choice of $\beta=\pi/2$ cancels $f_w(\phi,\beta)$ since $\cos\beta$ is multiplying the rest of the terms in \eqref{eq:wallfreeenergy_cubic}.